antevis/CarND_T2_P4_PID/README.md

 ## Udacity's Self-Driving Car Engineer Nanodegree Program
 ---
 # PID Controller Project
-### Using Error Backpropagation to Update individual parameters
+### Using Gradient Descent with Error Backpropagation to Update Individual Parameters
 ---

 Parameters have been initially set to those derived in Project's Lesson by Sebastian Thrun using twiddle: